Hopson97/Balic/README.md

 A program that "compresses" the quality of an image, allowing you view the process while it happens.

-It does this by looking at pixel, and then doing a recursive flood fill until it cannot find anymore pixels of a similiar colour.
+It does this by looking at pixel, and then doing a recursive flood fill until it cannot find anymore pixels of a similar colour.
 This continues until the entire image has been "compressed".

 This program does actually compress the image, it is just a name for a joke, as image compressing usually results in loss of image quality.